 This roasted beet salad is super simple - you'll need beets, goat cheese, pistachios, arugula, grapefruit, olive oil, salt and pepper.
 That's it.

-Though this is a simple salad, it’s easy to substitute or add ingredients to modify it to your liking.
-I’ve included a quick list here but really, there are a lot more options that work than I’ve included – so get creative!
+Though this is a simple salad, it's easy to substitute or add ingredients.
+I've included a quick list here but there are a ton of options - so get creative!

 Greens: I've used arugula here because I love the peppery taste (and think it's a great contrast to the sweetness of the beets).
 You can use the beet greens themselves, or just throw in some mixed greens.
 I also really like baby spinach in this salad, and sometimes I leave the greens out altogether.

 Cheese: I think there's something absolutely delicious about the creaminess of the goat cheese against the sweetness of the roasted beets.
 That said, you can also use feta or cotija cheese (or one of these other cheeses) for a saltier flavor profile, or if you're into stinky cheeses, blue cheese and gorgonzola dolce are both excellent with beets (but not for the fainthearted).

 Nuts: I use pistachios here because the saltiness of toasted pistachios pairs super well with both beets and goat cheese.
 However, I've also used pepitas, walnuts, and even almonds occasionally.
 Toast what you have at home!